chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

       - Set `aws_vpc_id`, which you had created as Prerequisite step.
 Example: `"vpc12318h"`
       - If AWS VPC uses CIDR then set `aws_cidr_block_addr`.
       - If AWS VPC uses Subnet then set `private_custom_subnets` and `public_custom_subnets` Example: example : `["subnet-07e469d218301533","subnet-07e469d218041534","subnet-07e469d283041535"]`
       - Set `ssh_key_pair_name`, this is the SSH Key Pair we created as Prerequsite.
-This Value should be just name of the AWS SSH Key Pair, not having `.pem` extention.
+This value should be just name of the AWS SSH Key Pair, not having `.pem` extention.
 The ssh key content should be same as content of `ssh_key_file`.
       - Set `setup_managed_services` as `false`, As these deployment steps are for Non-Managed Services AWS Deployment.
 Default value is `false`.
       - Set `ami_id`, this value depends on your AWS Region and the Operating System Image you want to use.
       - Please use the [Hardware Requirement Calculator sheet](/calculator/automate_ha_hardware_calculator.xlsx) to get information for which instance type you will need for your load.